rikosintie/Discovery/docs/intro.md

 ## "Standard" Commands?

 This script started out to pull configs from Cisco 3750x switches.
-I was on a long term contract at a customer with about 500 Cisco 3750x switches and was moving to Aruba 6300CX.
+I was on a long term contract at a customer with about 500 Cisco 3750x switches and was migrating to Aruba 6300CX switches.

 The script was a life saver pulling all the Change Request data automatically.
 I then used a great library called `cisco_config_parse` to read the Cisco running-configuration and convert it to Aruba CX format.

-When that contract ended I needed to do a refresh at at customer that had HPE Procurve switches.
+When that contract ended I needed to do a refresh at customer that had HPE Procurve switches.
 I thought "how hard could it be to add Procurve?"
 Well, it turned out to be an adventure.
 And then I wanted to pull some Cisco SG small business switch configs, then some Cisco XE.
 Wow, every vendor has a different way of naming commands.
 Here is a table that I started so that I could expand the script to cover almost any customer.
 You can see the problem of adding a new vendor to the mix.
 And any new vendor has to be supported by Netmiko and Google TextFSM.
 It's really a nightmare.

 Then to create a port-map of IP, Vlan, Manufacturer I have to pull the mac-address table and parse it.
 But that is another challenge because:

 - hp_procurve - aabbcc-ddeeff
 - cisco ios - aabb.ccdd.eeff
-- aruba_cx - aa:bb:cc:dd:ee:ff
+- aruba_cx - aa\:bb\:cc\:dd\:ee\:ff
 - Windows aa-bb-cc-dd-ee-ff

 I finally wrote a python script to convert mac addresses from any format to all formats.
 It's named `convert-mac.py` and it gets installed when you clone the Discovery repo.